 SAN JOSÉ, CALIF. – Beginning on May 05, 2014, the Santa Clara County Vector Control District (District) will launch a campaign to inform the residents of the city of Palo Alto about the risk of invasion by a severe nuisance mosquito species that can potentially transmit dangerous diseases; ask residents to report if bitten during the day by mosquitoes; and tell them about methods to prevent breeding mosquitoes in their backyards.

 In August 2013, Aedes aegypti (aka Yellow Fever Mosquito) were discovered at the Holy Cross cemetery in a residential area of Menlo Park.
 The infested area is just across the border from the city of Palo Alto.
-Despite of the ongoing control efforts by the San Mateo Vector Control District and last winter's low temperatures, multiple detections show that the species is still present (see SMVCD's press release including a map of the infested area).
+Despite of the ongoing control efforts by the San Mateo Vector Control District and last winter's low temperatures, multiple detections show that the species is still present.

 These mosquitoes are quite different than the native varieties.
 In addition to being day-biters, they are considered “container breeders” and require very little water to lay eggs and breed.
 Females will lay individual eggs next to the water surface in buckets, flower pots, and even trash and bottle caps.
 They will also lay eggs in natural containers such as tree holes, bamboo, and inside flowering plants such as bromeliads.
 The eggs can remain viable for years in the right environment and hatch once the eggs are re-flooded with water.

 The diseases they carry are also different.
 The Aedes aegypti mosquitoes can transmit Dengue and Chikungunya viruses.
 They can also carry Yellow Fever.
 None of these diseases are currently being transmitted in California.
 These mosquitoes do not transmit West Nile virus (WNV).